COVID-19 Updates & Information

 We understand our international community is particularly impacted at this time - and we are here for you.

-- ISS remains open, in online formats, like many other campus support services.
+ISS remains open and offers support both online and in-person, like many other campus support services.

-- Advising appointments with an international student advisor will be conducted via Google Meet or Zoom.
+- Advising appointments with an international student advisor can be conducted via Google Meet or Zoom, or at the ISS Office.

 - You may submit status letter requests online by logging into your RAMSS account.
 You will see ‘eForms Centre’ on the bottom right corner of your Student Homepage after logging in.
 Please click on ‘eForms Centre”.
 Please proceed to select “International - Status Letters” under “eForms Centre” on the left hand side of your screen.
 It is very important that you select “International - Status Letters” or your request may be directed to another office.